Regulations for ICM-FWO Fellowship

 Persons cannot apply for a fellowship of which they have previously, even if only partially, been the beneficiary.

-Applications of candidates who have passed the admission test are submitted to the ICM-FWO jury; candidates orally defend their application to the jury.
+Applications are submitted to the ICM-FWO jury; candidates orally defend their application to the jury.

 The ICM-FWO jury ranks the applications and present a funding proposal.
 The Board of Trustees of the FWO decides on the appointment.